Pixel (973) 784-8402

 Independent contractors in New Jersey are typically not entitled to workers’ compensation benefits.
 This means that independent contractors are able to file personal injury claims against the party that harmed them.
 So one way to recover compensation for a work injury as an independent contractor is through a personal injury lawsuit.

 Notably, New Jersey has broad standards for what counts as an employee.
-Even if your employer calls you an independent contractor, you still might legally be an employee, in which case, you would be entitled to workers’ compensation benefits.
+Even if your employer calls you an independent contractor, you still might legally be an employee, in which case, you may be entitled to workers’ comp benefits.
 Determining whether a worker is entitled to workers’ compensation benefits is a large aspect of many work injury cases.

 Third-Party Liability Lawsuits for Workplace Injuries